Andrew Pelling: Political career

 At the 2005 general election, Pelling won the Croydon Central parliamentary seat by 75 votes, beating the incumbent, Labour's Geraint Davies.

 On 28 May 2007 Pelling was one of 18 Conservative MPs to vote in favour of an amendment to the Freedom of Information Act proposed by David Maclean, which would have seen the Houses of Parliament and MPs exempted from the disclosure requirements of the Act.
 However, he was 625th out of 646 MPs in the expenses league table and did not take a second-home allowance.

 On 18 September 2007 Pelling was arrested on suspicion of assaulting his wife Lucy after the Metropolitan Police received a complaint.
 He was released on bail later that night after being questioned.
 The police later announced that no charges were to be made against Pelling nor would the Crown Prosecution Service prosecute.
 The allegations caused the Conservatives to remove the whip, suspending him from the party.

-In December 2007, Pelling announced that he would not seek re-election for Parliament nor the London Assembly, but he subsequently decided to contest the Croydon Central seat as an Independent, saying "I am very much up for representing Croydon for another term, there are lots of important issues to speak about."
-He said that as an Independent, he had the political freedom to best serve Croydon.
+In December 2007, Pelling announced that he would not seek re-election for Parliament nor the London Assembly, but he subsequently decided to contest the Croydon Central seat as an independent, saying "I am very much up for representing Croydon for another term, there are lots of important issues to speak about."
+He said that as an independent, he had the political freedom to best serve Croydon.

 He has been quoted in 2010 as saying "Independence has allowed me to do politics differently, enabling me to put Croydon residents ahead of party politics and to lobby effectively for Croydon by being non-partisan.
 I do not have to obey party bosses and so can speak out for Croydon and on issues like immigration, an EU membership referendum and foolish overseas wars that the parties prefer not to speak of."

 According to Pelling's own website, "The Leader of London's Green Party once called me 'the acceptable face of Conservatism'."

-Pelling lost his seat to the Conservatives at the 2010 general election.
-He remained active in political circles, attending the 2010 Labour Party Conference in Manchester.
-In February 2011 it was announced that he had joined the Labour Party.
-In June 2013 it was announced that he would be standing in the upcoming Croydon Council elections for the marginal seat of Waddon.
+As an independent Pelling lost his seat to the Conservatives at the 2010 general election obtaining 6.5% of the vote in Croydon Central.
+He remained active in political circles, and attended the 2010 Labour Party Conference in Manchester.
+By 2011 Pelling had joined the Labour Party.
+In June 2013 it was announced Pelling would contest the marginal seat of Waddon in the upcoming Croydon Council elections.
 He was elected to Croydon Council on 22 May 2014.